Van der Valk: Background and production

-The original series were all produced by Thames Television for the ITV network.
-The first three series were produced between 1972 and 1977, with two more being commissioned in 1991 and 1992.
+The show was produced by Thames Television for the ITV network.
+The first two series were produced in 1971 and 1972, followed by a third in 1977, with two more being commissioned in 1991 and 1992.

-The first and second series were recorded on 2" quadruplex videotape at Thames' Teddington Studios in London, with location scenes shot in Amsterdam on 16mm film.
+The first and second series, of 6 and 7 one-hour episodes respectively, were recorded on 2" quadruplex videotape at Thames' Teddington Studios in London, with location scenes shot in Amsterdam on 16mm film.

-The third series was generally made on location, entirely on 16mm film, by Thames's subsidiary Euston Films.
+The third series of 12 episodes, again of one hour in length, was generally made on location, entirely on 16mm film, by Thames's subsidiary Euston Films.